Recession-proof business: what works and how to prepare

 How to handle finance in a recession

-While this may be only your first or second recession, banks have seen dozens of these things.
-They’re used to changing gears in a down cycle so don’t be afraid to request flexibility.
-Just make sure you have a sound financial strategy for navigating the next few months.
+- Request flexibility from your bank: Banks have seen dozens of recessions and are used to changing gears in a down cycle.
+Just make sure you have a sound financial strategy for the next few months.

-“If you plan to run inventory low – and your loans are usually secured by inventory – then you need to work out how that looks with your lender,” Koziel explains.
+- Discuss changes to your security: "If you plan to run inventory low, and your loans are usually secured by inventory, then you need to work out how that looks with your lender," Koziel explains.

-Anderson recommends being equally open about difficulties making loan repayments.
-“If your cash flow forecast shows certain payments are at risk, share that information early.
-Lenders will have much more confidence that you’ll make good if they see you’re forward looking and proactive.”
+- Share problems early: Anderson recommends being open about difficulties making loan repayments.
+"If your cash flow forecast shows certain payments are at risk, share that information early.
+Lenders will have much more confidence that you'll make good if they see you're forward looking and proactive."

 7. Making decisions at speed